isomerpages/nlb-biblioasia/_oct-2009/The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post war.md

 ---
 title: The Myth of the ‘Squatter’ and the Emergency Housing Discourse in Post war
 permalink: /vol-5/issue-3/oct-2009/post-war-squatter-emergency-housing/
-description: "Lee Kong Chian Research Fellow Loh Kah Seng unpacks the myths and metaphors of informal housing in Southeast Asia and its associated post-war representations. "
+description: Lee Kong Chian Research Fellow Loh Kah Seng unpacks the myths and metaphors of informal housing in Southeast Asia and its associated post-war representations.
 ---
-#### Lee Kong Chian Research Fellow _Loh Kah Seng_ unpacks the myths and metaphors of informal housing in Southeast Asia and its associated post-war representations.
+#### Lee Kong Chian Research Fellow&nbsp;_Loh Kah Seng_&nbsp;unpacks the myths and metaphors of informal housing in Southeast Asia and its associated post-war representations.

 <img style="width:50%;" src="/images/Vol%205%20Issue%203/MythSquatters/YoungCommunity.jpg">
  <div style="background-color: white;">A young community in Klong Toey, Bangkok, Thailand. <i>Image reproduced from Chira Sakornpan et al. (1971).
 Klong Toey: A Social Work Survey of a Squatter Slum,p.
 9. All rights reserved, Thailand Thammasat University, 1971.</i></div>